Steps To Fight Your HOA In Texas

 - Property management will insist that all communication go through them and some even threaten fines if you contact board members directly but if the property manager is unresponsive after repeated attempts, TAKE CONTROL OF THE SITUATION.
 If you don’t know your board members’ names and/or addresses, request the info from property management, ask neighbors and/or check public records like your county appraisal district website and free websites like Fast People Search.

 - Under the authority of a municipality’s Code Compliance, some issues can be resolved with enforcement of local ordinances.
 If your HOA board or property manager fails to address safety issues in your community (such as fire hazards and unsafe building conditions) OR chooses not to enforce HOA rules regarding dangerous structures, nuisance vehicles, and high grass/weeds, report violations to your city’s code enforcement department.

 - Talk to your neighbors and continue the conversations with the Nextdoor app or Facebook groups.
 Chances are, you are NOT THE FIRST or only homeowner to experience HOA abuse of power by your Board members.
-Ask lots of questions and MAKE STATEMENTS BASED ON FACTS ONLY to avoid threats of fines and lawsuits for defamation, libel, or slander.
+Ask lots of questions and MAKE STATEMENTS BASED ON FACTS, not hearsay or assumptions, to avoid threats of fines and lawsuits for defamation, libel, or slander.

 - Create a website to easily update other owners on the happenings in your HOA.
 Check out free site builders like Wix that have templates to make the creation process easier.

 - Show up to your HOA meetings, let your voice be heard, and VOTE.
 Your engagement with fellow homeowners will inspire others to become more active in serving the community and even replace ill-intentioned, self-serving board members with ones who will protect homeowner rights and speak out against corrupt property management.